HKU-BAL/Governome/README.md

 ## Data Preprocessing

 In Governome, we process whole-genome data based on VCF (Variant Call Format) files.
 Specifically, considering that the original VCF files can be overly cumbersome, we provide a simplified version that only retains the rsID and genotype columns.
 You can download this simplified data here.
-If you find the whole-genome data to be too large, you can download a simplified version based on chromosome 20 from here.
-Please note that, at this moment, modify the `Seg_num` in `./auxiliary/params.go` to 2048.
+If you find the whole-genome data to be too large, you can download a simplified version based on `chromosome 20` from here.
+Please note that, at this moment, modify the `Seg_num` in `./auxiliary/params.go` to `2048`.

 In Governome, data is stored in encrypted form.
 To encrypt the raw data, you need to run the following command: